HubSpot/sanetime/_sources/user/time.txt

 date/time parts
 ===============

 You can get at any of the date parts just as you might with datetime properties.
 Be careful-- these properties are all singular.
-Do not confuse with the plural epoch possiblities of the previous section.
+Do not confuse with the plural epoch possiblities of the previous section.  (this ambiguity will be fixed in future versions)

 ::